-Note: If you leave the Enter New Password and Confirm New Password fields blank and press Enter twice, both the user and master hard disk passwords will be removed.
+Note: If you leave the Enter New Password and Confirm New Password fields blank and press Enter twice, both the user and master hard disk passwords are removed.

 - If you are in User hard disk mode, follow the following steps to change the user hard disk password: - 1.
-Type your password to start the ThinkPad Setup program.
-For more information, see "Setting a hard disk password" on page 52. - 2.
+Follow steps 1 through 7 in Setting a hard disk password, typing your password to start the ThinkPad Setup program. - 2.
 Type the current user hard disk password in the Enter Current Password field and press Enter. - 3.
 Type the new password in the Enter New Password field and press Enter; then retype the new password in the Confirm New Password field and press Enter. - 4.
 A Setup Notice window is displayed.
 Press Enter again to continue.
 The user hard disk password is changed.

-Note: If you leave the Enter New Password and Confirm New Password fields blank and press Enter twice, the user hard disk password will be removed.
+Note: If you leave the Enter New Password and Confirm New Password fields blank and press Enter twice, the user hard disk password is removed.